mpurnyn/nlp_basics/tensorflow_basics/README.md

 # Introduction to Tensorflow

+## Defining arrays in numpy
+- define an array, but make sure to define the type of data in the array as well
+    - x = np.array([-1.0,  0.0, 1.0, 2.0, 3.0, 4.0], dtype=float)

 ## Important Terms
 **Tensorflow**
 - a library for Machine Learning
 **Keras**
 - an api in tensorflow
 **Neural Networks**
 **Layers**
 - Dense(units=1, input_shape=[1])